Local history - College Road and Townshend House

 Radnor House was altered, circa 1882, by Alice's cousin, the architect Edmund Wallace Elmslie who designed Great Malvern Railway Station and the Imperial Hotel, now Malvern St James School.

 When Christopher Dove Barker died, Radnor House was acquired by Malvern College and much enlarged by Henman and Cooper about 1908 to become a College boarding house.
+Alice may then have gone to live at St Ronan's in Priory Road.

 Back at the north end of College Road opposite Townshend house lies Stonehaven, probably late 20th century infill.